koray9012/Project-C4/README.md

  • Budget-Friendly Engineering: Built entirely out of spare Arduino starter kit components and a simple cardboard box to prove that engaging game props don't require expensive commercial gear.

+ ## Wiring & Connections:

+ Below is a visual schematic of the wiring for the Project-C4